dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 ## Keyword Attributes
 Keywords *research plan* regarding: `search volume`, `relevance`, and `competition`.

 **1) Relevance**: Relevant Keywords: Put yourself in the customers' shoes to discover their *intent* and understand their *customer behaviour*.
-In this way, you will find out which keywords might be relevant to your product/service.
-E.g. if you sell cars, don't just focus on the keyword "car" (this is what everybody includes in the car websites).
+In this way, you will find out which keywords might be relevant to your product/service. e.g., if you sell cars, don't just focus on the keyword "car" (this is what everybody includes in the car websites).
 You should write about the specific brands you sell and other car attributes.
 Successfully targeted descriptive keywords will help rank your website higher than the generic ones.

 <br>

 **2) Search volume**: The number of searches of a particular keyword per month.
-One tricky fact here is that on the one hand, although some specific keywords or groups of keywords might theoretically lead to your website successfully, they might not be popular queries from users.
-I.e., it does not matter if your website can be found by some specific query as long as this query is a "strange" query that nobody would really type it to find your product.
+One tricky fact here is that on the one hand, although some specific keywords or groups of keywords might theoretically lead to your website successfully, they might not be popular queries from users. i.e. it does not matter if your website can be found by some specific query as long as this query is a "strange" query that nobody would really type it to find your product.
 Tools for researching the **potential monthly search volume** of keywords: [moz explorer](https://moz.com/explorer), [wordstream](https://www.wordstream.com/keywords), [ahrefs](https://ahrefs.com/keywords-explorer), [semrush.com](https://www.semrush.com/analytics/keywordmagic/start), [google trends](https://trends.google.com/trends/?geo=US).

 <br>